sameehj/ssh-mcp/README.md

 ![Status: Pre-release](https://img.shields.io/badge/status-pre--release-orange)
 ![AI-Ready](https://img.shields.io/badge/AI-ready-blue)

-`ssh-mcp` is a **simple, secure, and structured** CLI tool that enables AI agents and developers to execute JSON-based commands over SSH using the Machine Chat Protocol (MCP).
+`ssh-mcp` is a **simple, secure, and structured** CLI tool that enables AI agents and developers to execute JSON-based commands over SSH using the Model Context Protocol (MCP).

 **The missing bridge between AI and ops.**